 NHDOT's HSIP program is data driven using crash data to select candidate locations for improvement and CMFs to select and evaluate countermeasures based on their benefit/cost ratios.
 This creates a program that relies heavily on data and improves locations based on the severity of crashes and cost effective improvements.

-NHDOT's HSIP program also includes systemic projects.
-These projects improve safety statewide and have included several types of projects including the following: construction of median barriers on divided highways, installation of horizontal curve warning signs to reduce roadway departure crashes on curves (and to comply with MUTCD), installation of retroreflective backplates on traffic signals, installation of centerline and shoulder rumble strips, and replacement of deficient guardrail and terminal units to meet current safety standards.
-A future initiative will install durable wet-reflective markings on interstates and freeways.
+NHDOT's HSIP program also includes and focuses heavily on systematic projects.
+These projects improve safety statewide and have included several types of projects including the following: construction of median barriers on divided highways, installation of horizontal curve warning signs to reduce roadway departure crashes on curves (and to comply with MUTCD), installation of retroreflective backplates on traffic signals, installation of centerline and shoulder rumble strips, replacement of deficient guardrail and terminal units to meet current safety standards, and installation of durable pavement markings on divided highways.
 NHDOT feels these programs have reduced fatalities and serious injuries on NH roadways because these are all proven safety countermeasures, but this has not been corroborated with program or system-wide data analysis.